-Our Revolver with Pinnacle provides the Company with a \$7.0 million revolving line of credit for our working capital needs.
-Under the Revolver, Pinnacle provides us with one or more revolving loans in a collective maximum principal amount of \$7.0 million.
+As of July 31, 2019, our Revolver with Pinnacle provided the Company with a \$7.0 million revolving line of credit for our working capital needs.
+Under the Revolver, Pinnacle provided us with one or more revolving loans in a collective maximum principal amount of \$7.0 million as of July 31, 2019.
 We may borrow, repay, and reborrow at any time or from time to time while the Revolver is in effect.

 The applicable margin in the Revolver has a floor on the interest rate such that the rate will never be less than 2.50% per annum.
-The Revolver accrues interest at LIBOR plus 2.50% (resulting in a 5.0% rate at April 30, 2019).
+As of July 31, 2019, the Revolver accrued interest at LIBOR plus 2.50% (resulting in a 4.90% rate at July 31, 2019).
 The Revolver is payable in monthly payments of interest only with principal and any outstanding interest due and payable at maturity.

 On April 30, 2019, we entered into a Sixth Loan Modification Agreement with Pinnacle to modify the Credit Agreement dated April 26, 2016 entered into between the Company and Pinnacle and the term loans dated April 26, 2016.
-The Sixth Loan Modification Agreement extends the maturity date of the Revolver to June 30, 2020.
-Except as modified by the temporary waiver (as discussed below), all other terms of the Revolver remain unaltered and in effect.
+The Sixth Loan Modification Agreement extended the maturity date of the Revolver to June 30, 2020.